Charelk2/Flinkdink2/README.md

 request responds with `{ "detail": "Unsplash request failed", "error": "message" }`, where the `error` field contains either the Unsplash response text or the network error message.
+If the request fails on the client, the app falls back to `/images/placeholder.png`.
+The file is not included in the repo; add your own placeholder image at `public/images/placeholder.png`.

 ### Interpreting Server Logs